opeymd/mintfab1000/index.md

 ## That Crazy #Mint #Hurt #Sit #Telepathic #Drone #Shitttt

 Telepathic drones, inescts man made or alien.
 Unknown intelleigent insects working w us?
 MMhmmm.
-YOU might say.[(Kill this)](https://github.com/opeymd/mintfab1000/edit/gh-pages/index.md)
+YOU might say.
 They respond to magnetic sound, vibration / intuition?
-Maybe the vibration or heat from the circuts drive them to seek escape.
+Maybe the vibration or heat from the circuts drive them to seek escape. [(Kill this)](https://github.com/opeymd/mintfab1000/edit/gh-pages/index.md)

 #### Existing research indicates another factor of anthropogenic origin, which might cause subtle adverse effects: the increasingly frequent use of artificial electromagnetic fields (EMF) such as high voltage, mobile telephony and Wi-Fi.
 https://www.emfdata.org/en/studies/detail&id=566